ognalysis/ognalysis.github.io/about.md

 My background is in analysis and threat detection/remediation.

-I have a bachelor's in Cyber Security from Oklahoma State University, and am currently studying for my Master's from the University of Boston.
+I have a bachelor's in Cyber Security from Oklahoma State University, and am currently studying for CISA certification.

 Here is a picture of my dog:
 <img src='../docs/assets/images/IMG_20211107_194708_2.jpg'>